Operation Engage Michigan

 Top Local Drug Threats

-Learn more about how stimulants and opioids can affect a user's body.
+Learn more about how fentanyl, stimulants, and opioids more broadly can affect a user's body.

 Looking for prevention resources specifically for young people?
 Go to the teen-focused site www.justthinktwice.com/.
 Here, they'll be able to get facts about drug use and learn ways to live a drug-free life.